mienaikoe/ziyu/Chapters/2-4-Chapter11.md

   Kip was surprised, "What are we doing now?"

   "You wanted to learn about these coils right?
-If we're to change anything in the Shadestead, you're going to have to learn how to use them."
+If we're to change anything in the Great Pavilion, you're going to have to learn how to use them."

   "I don't follow," he said, perplexed.